Onboard your organization

 When purchasing a self-serve subscription, the on-screen instructions guide you through creating an organization.
 If you have purchased a subscription through Docker Sales and you have not yet created an organization, see Create an organization.

-Familiarize yourself with Docker concepts and terminology in the glossary and FAQs.
+Familiarize yourself with Docker concepts and terminology in the administration overview and FAQs.

-Identifying your users will ensure that you allocate your subscription seats efficiently and that all your Docker users receive the benefits of your subscription.
+Identifying your users helps you allocate seats efficiently and ensures they receive your Docker subscription benefits.

 - Identify the Docker users in your organization.

-- If your organization uses device management software, like MDM or JAMF, you may use the device management software to help identify Docker users.
+- If your organization uses device management software, like MDM or Jamf, you can use the device management software to help identify Docker users.
 See your device management software's documentation for details.
 You can identify Docker users by checking if Docker Desktop is installed at the following location on each user's machine:

 - Mac: